fatiando/harmonica/doc/user_guide/transformations.rst

 Grid transformations
 ====================

-Harmonica offers some functions to apply FFT-based (Fast Fourier Transform) transformations to regular grids of gravity and magnetic fields located at a constant height.
+Harmonica offers some functions to apply FFT-based (Fast Fourier Transform) and finite-differences transformations to regular grids of gravity and magnetic fields located at a constant height.

 In order to apply these grid transformations, we first need a **regular grid in Cartesians coordinates**.